Kontsevich graphs act on Nambu-Poisson brackets, III. Uniqueness aspects: Introduction

 In 1977, Lichnerowicz introduced a cohomology theory for Poisson manifolds\cite{lichnerowicz1977varietes}.
 In this theory, the differential is given by $\dif_P=\llbracket P, \ \cdot \ \rrbracket$, where the bracket $\llbracket \ \cdot \ , \ \cdot \ \rrbracket$ is the Schouten bracket and $P$ is a Poisson bivector.
 The corresponding cochain complex is given by

 In 1996, Kontsevich related `good' graph cocycles $\gamma$ in his graph complex $GC$ to infinitesimal deformations of Poisson bivectors $\dot{P}= Q^{\gamma}(P)\in \mathfrak{X}^2(M^d_{\textup{aff}})$ (which belong to the kernel of the Poisson differential $d_P$) on an affine Poisson manifold $M^d_{\textup{aff}}$\cite{kontsevich1997formality}.
-The smallest good graph cocycle $\gamma$ is the tetrahedral graph $\gamma_3$.
-We investigate whether the corrresponding tetrahedral flow $Q^{\gamma_3}=\Or(\gamma_3)(P)$ is trivial, i.e., whether in addition to being a cocycle, it is also a coboundary.
+The smallest good graph cocycle $\gamma$ is the tetrahedral graph cocycle $\gamma_3$.
+We investigate whether the corresponding tetrahedral flow $Q^{\gamma_3}=\Or(\gamma_3)(P)$ is trivial, i.e., whether in addition to being a cocycle, it is also a coboundary.
 While an immediate thought is to study the trivialization problem on the level of graphs, it is shown that there cannot exist a universal trivializing solution on the level of directed graphs \cite{kontsevich1997formality,avk}.
 Instead, we use the morphism $\phi$ to pass from graphs to multivectors \cite{mollie}, and study the trivialization problem $\dot{P}=Q^{\gamma_3}(P)=\llbracket P, \vec{X}^{\gamma_3}\rrbracket$ on the level of multivectors that can be represented by graphs.
-When we restrict the cochain complex \eqref{full cochain complex} to such multivectors (produced from graphs) on affine manifolds, we get a subcochain complex for Poisson cohomology \cite{kontsevich1997formality}
+Let us denote by $\mathfrak{X}^k_{\textup{gra}}(M^d_{\textup{aff}})$ the space of those $k$-vectors on an affine manifold $M^d_{\textup{aff}}$ which are obtained from graphs.
+When we restrict the cochain complex \eqref{full cochain complex} to these spaces $\mathfrak{X}^k(M^d_{\textup{aff}})$, we get a subcochain complex for Poisson cohomology \cite{kontsevich1997formality}

 Additionally, we restrict to the class of Nambu-determinant Poisson brackets \cite{buring2022hidden}, and we use dimension specific Kontsevich (micro-)graphs for this class, as introduced in \cite{buring2023tower}.
 This text is a continuation of \cite{mollie}.